moon-miner/bash-BIP39-seed-cypher/README.md

 - Create the `scypher.sh` file in your current directory
 - Clean up any temporary files

-The loader ensures you always get the authentic, unmodified version of the script directly from the blockchain.
+The downloader ensures you always get the authentic, unmodified version of the script directly from the blockchain.

 ### Method 2: Traditional Installation
 If you prefer the traditional method: